 The Reality: India Is Underinsured

-Most Indians believe 10× income is enough.
-In practice, the average cover is just ~3× income.
+Most Indians are underinsured: coverage often falls far short of the recommended 10–15× annual income.
 Families may survive the first year with the lump sum, but financial stress builds over time.
-Income-replacement term plans solve this by giving predictable monthly support for years — not just an upfront cheque.
+Income-replacement term plans solve this by giving predictable monthly support for years: not just an upfront cheque.

 What Makes Income-Replacement Term Plans Unique?